Skip to Main Content

 I have a special need.
 Can it be accommodated?

-The State of Texas makes special efforts to increase ballot accessibility for all voters, including elderly voters, voters with disabilities, and voters who do not read or speak English or Spanish.
+The State of Texas has several Services Available to Voters with Disabilities in Texas to increase ballot accessibility for all voters, including elderly voters, voters with disabilities, and voters who do not read or speak English or Spanish.
 All polling places in Texas are required to be accessible to persons who are elderly or physically disabled.
 If you are physically unable to enter the polling place, you may ask that an election officer bring a ballot to you at the entrance of the polling place or to a car at curbside.
 Alternatively, you may choose to vote early (in person or by mail).
 See instructions above for early voting.
 If you cannot read or write, or have a physical disability that prevents you from marking the ballot, you may receive assistance.
 If you cannot speak English, or if you communicate only with sign language, you may use an interpreter to help you communicate with election officials.

 Additional Links